Adding a turned newel for a handrail feature end.

 The total length of the newel turn is from the top of the stub newel where it is cut to allow for the newel dowel, to the underside of the under ramp.
 (Diag’ 2)

-The over all diameter of the new turned newel section, should be a minimum of 6mm ¼” smaller than the width of the newel post
+The overall diameter of the newly turned newel section should be a minimum of 6mm ¼” smaller than the width of the newel post

 Preparing the newel stub.